BioDesign-Automation-Consortium/iwbda-website/content/authors/dr-katie-galloway/_index.md

 # Organizations/Affiliations
 organizations:
-- name: California Institute of Technology
+- name: Massachusetts Institute of Technology
   url: ""

 #Order to show in compared to other authors when using people section